milosgajdos/netscrape/README.md

-# netscrap
+# netscrape

-`netscrap` is a `Go` module for scraping API objets into graphs.
-The resulting graphs of API objects can then be analysed as networks.
+`netscrape` is a `Go` module for scraping API objets into graphs.
+The scraped graphs can then be analysed as networks.